 Late Polymathy Emergence and Retirement

-Our description of mobility patterns of professionals uncovers a possibility that specialists in our technological society can be driven in a natural way to a broader, more interdisciplinary approach.
-The individual, finally armed with many experiences, having tasted several disciplines, and probably having become more self-confident, is also capable of returning to some of their old hobbies, sporting activities, or artistic avocations that were postponed or neglected during their career journey.
+Our description of the mobility patterns of professionals uncovers the possibility that specialists in our technological society can be driven in a natural way to a broader, more interdisciplinary approach.
+The individual, finally armed with many experiences, having tasted several disciplines, and probably having become more self-confident, is capable of returning to some of their old hobbies, sporting activities, or artistic avocations that were postponed or neglected during their career journey.
 This broadening of specialization focuses, and activation of avocations is what we denote late polymathy emergence.
-At this stage one may start thinking about retirement.
+At this stage, one may start thinking about retirement.
 The retirement process starts at that point (Wang et al., 2018).

-Decision points, learning cycles, and transient events during a career may have affected the individual’s identity, and sometimes been associated with some degree of stress, but none of them was as profound and significant as the retirement process.
-Unlike the earlier decision points, the move into retirement implies learning to live with a new identity.
+Decision points, learning cycles, and transient events during a career may have affected the individual’s identity and sometimes been associated with some degree of stress, but none of them are as profound and significant as the retirement process.
+Unlike earlier decision points, the move into retirement implies learning to live with a new identity.
 This identity transition process necessarily entails a search for meaning (Wang et al., 2018).

 The retiring professional, having acquired some degree of polymathy (Salzman, 2022), is likely to invest a significant amount of cognitive effort in planning and designing their retirement lifestyle to find worthwhile actions, projects, commitments, social connections, and values that will provide meaning to the years to come.
-In other words, the question being asked is “What do I really want to do to make post-retirement life worth living?”
-It has been suggested that the past history of engagement in a creative network encourages the retiree to adopt one of three possible options: (a) a continued activity in (and commitment to) their previous domain, (b) a change to a new domain, or (c) a broadening of focus within or beyond domains (Nakamura & Csikszentmihalyi, 2003).
+In other words, the retiree asks “What do I want to do to make post-retirement life worth living?”
+It has been suggested that the possession of a history of engagement in a creative network encourages the retiree to adopt one of three possible options: (a) a continued activity in (and commitment to) their previous domain, (b) a change to a new domain, or (c) a broadening of focus within or beyond domains (Nakamura & Csikszentmihalyi, 2003).

 The second and third options represent a more explicit avenue for adopting the polymathic attitude.
-By that we refer, as examples, to the retiring chemist shifting into painting, the mechanical engineer into music composition, the mathematician starting to write poetry, or the physicist engaging in sculpture.
+Examples of this are the retiring chemist shifting into painting, the mechanical engineer into music composition, the mathematician starting to write poetry, or the physicist engaging in sculpture.

 Retiring Professional Researchers and the Arts

-In some cases, when individuals have spent most of their adult years engaged in science, technology, engineering, or mathematical disciplines (STEM), they may reach the conclusion that, although the domain is still important, they no longer experience profound personal engagement in these activities.
+In some cases, when individuals have spent most of their adult years engaged in science, technology, engineering, or mathematical disciplines (STEM), they may conclude that, although the domain is still important, they no longer experience profound personal engagement in these activities.
 Moving into a new domain is perceived in these cases as the best way to prevent the natural decay in creative productivity (Simonton, 1988).
 Changing domain has a social cost: the belonging to the previous community is weakened or eventually broken.
 On the other hand, an individual who changes domain may adopt in later life the identity of an explorer.

 In many Western countries, academic and government-related employment is subject to mandatory retirement at a certain age (typically between 65 and 70).
-With present-day life expectancy, one may expect, in these cases, two to three decades of post-retirement activities.
-Thus, it is not uncommon for STEM-related individuals to start negotiating with themselves and planning their meaningful aging several years prior to their formal retirement date.
-For these individuals, with a certain degree of manual skill, willingness to embrace a humanistic approach, and confidence in their adaptability, active engagement with the arts is a viable option.
+With present-day life expectancy, one may expect two to three decades of post-retirement activities.
+It is not uncommon for STEM-related individuals to start negotiating with themselves and planning their meaningful aging several years prior to their formal retirement date.
+For those individuals with a certain degree of manual skill, a willingness to embrace a humanistic approach, and confidence in their adaptability, active engagement with the arts is a viable option.